 - Check Valve – A check valve, located on the discharge line, helps prevent backflow and subsequent water damage.

 A sump pump is often the first line of defense against significant water damage and flooding on your property.
 When installed by professionals, the sump pump removes excess water away from relevant areas of your landscape, including gardens and the foundation.
 With the water whisked away, you can worry less about water damage.

-When investing in a drainage system, always opt for professional service.
-With landscaping, you genuinely get what you pay for.
-Never choose the cheapest quote.
-A sump pump is a complex system, and if it is installed improperly, you’ll end up paying for the damages, repairs, and perhaps a replacement pump, too.
+When investing in a drainage system, always opt for professional service because with landscaping, you genuinely get what you pay for.
+A sump pump is a complex system, and if it is installed improperly, you’ll end up paying for the damages, repairs, and perhaps a replacement pump as well.
 Andy’s Sprinkler, Drainage & Lighting ensures that never happens.
 We take immense care when performing any installation.
-From the check valve to the discharge line outlet, we sometimes triple-check our calculations and designs for the highest efficiency.
+From the check valve to the discharge line outlet, we often times triple-check our calculations and designs for the highest efficiency.
 You deserve the best!